sam/spray-blocking/README.md

 # Spray Blocking Requests

+## Update

+*NOTE*: The whole premise of this test was flawed.
+I was testing by firing up 4 tabs in Chrome.
+For whatever reason Chrome was limited to 1 request per server (maybe that happens when it's a non-standard port, but doesn't matter the reason at this point).
+When I tried the same test in Safari and Chrome, I got the parallelism I was looking for.

+The tests exhibit the same "problem", but I'm guessing without a specific config that's actually a matter of spray-testkit purposefully limiting parallelism for ease of debugging.

+## Overview

 An example of blocking, sequential requests in Spray Routing (undesired behavior).

 Our requests take 5 seconds to complete (scheduled with the `Waiter` Actor).